kemichai/rfmpy/docs/index.rst

 ===================================================
 Receiver functions and time-to-depth migration calculations
 ===================================================
-``rfmpy`` is a Python-based set of scripts for calculating receiver functions (RF) and performing time to depth migration, in a 3D spherical coordinate system.
+``rfmpy`` is a set of Python scripts for 1) calculating receiver functions (RF) and 2) performing time to depth, in a 3D spherical coordinate system.

-Source code can be found on GitHub: https://github.com/kemichai/rfmpy
+The codes are actively developed on GitHub (https://github.com/kemichai/rfmpy) and were used for producing the results for the manuscript draft entitled "Moho depths beneath the European Alps: a homogeneously processed map and receiver functions database" to be submitted to Earth System Science Data (ESSD).

 --------------